-With the introduction of lab-grown diamonds, the diamond industry is being shaken right through to its core, and the issue has led to the eruption of a fierce and severe backlash from the diamond miners.
+With the introduction of lab-grown diamonds, the diamond industry is being shaken to its core, and the issue has led to a fierce and severe backlash from the diamond miners.
 There are significant claims that abound on both sides.

 The growers claim that the diamonds from their labs are ethically produced and sustainable.
 At the same time, the miners believe that the gems coming from the earth can generally be considered far more precious and, most importantly, real.

 Natural diamond lovers have their own varied opinions.
 Indeed, there is a fight over the image of diamonds between the growers and the miners.
-After all, image is everything when it comes to diamonds (see more insights about the myths of natural diamonds below before making a final decision).
+After all, image is everything when it comes to diamonds.

 Science and Sparkle: How are Diamonds Grown in a Lab?

-Every lab-created diamond is usually grown by placing a diamond ‘seed’ into a special chamber having high pressure and heat.
+Lab-created diamond is usually grown by placing a diamond ‘seed’ into a special chamber with high pressure and heat.
 The chamber often mimics the natural process by which the diamonds are formed.

-The first process is crystallisation, where the diamond seed matures within about five to ten weeks.
+The first process is crystallization, where the diamond seed matures within about five to ten weeks.
 The diamond is then cut, polished, and graded by a grading lab.

 Immediately after, these carbon atoms fall into a diamond substrate.
-The molecules build a variety of layers that result in a rough diamond crystal.
-The process typically takes about five to ten weeks, resulting in type II gem-grade diamonds.
+The molecules build a variety of layers that result in a rough diamond crystal, resulting in type II gem-grade diamonds.

-In recent years, there have been experiments with different processes.
-The laboratories are now trying various process modifications with different chemical reactions used during the initiation stage.
-These variations in processes include:
+In recent years, growers have experimented with different methods.
+They have also tried various process modifications with different chemical during the initiation stage.
+Among other, these variations in processes include:

 - Low-Pressure Chemical Vapor Deposition (LPCVD)